nehcgnak/CrackingMachineLearningInterview/README.md

         The F1 score is the harmonic mean of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall).
         Also known as Dice Similarity Coefficent.

-        David (Scientist Statistician): The widespread use of the F1 score since it gives equal importance to precision and recall.
+        David (Scientific statistician): The widespread use of the F1 score since it gives equal importance to precision and recall.
 In practice, different types of mis-classifications incur different costs.
 In other words, the relative importance of precision and recall is an aspect of the problem

 #### What is difference between perceptron and SVM?
         The major practical difference between a (kernel) perceptron and SVM is that perceptrons can be trained online (i.e. their weights can be updated